 If You Want To Build An Online Empire, First Become An Empress of 'NO'

-To get started in 2020 with that business, blog, Etsy shop, or influencer status you’ve been dreaming about in between the Netflix episodes, and regretful glances at the kitchen bin, you’ll need to get clear about what you value, draw that line in the sand, ruthlessly prioritize your passions, and start saying “NO” a lot more often.
+To get started with the business, blog, Etsy shop, or influencer status you've been dreaming about in between the Netflix episodes, and regretful glances at the kitchen bin, you'll need to get clear about what you value, draw that line in the sand, ruthlessly prioritize your passions, and start saying "NO" a lot more often.

 Here's the thing: you're going to have to turn down the volume of your life so that you can start focusing on building a strong online presence.

 You're going to have to reduce the noise, distractions, and restrictions life throws at you if you want to build an online business this New Year.

 Let me give you a sampler taste from my own list of 'NO's:

 A big NO for me is NO phone in the bedroom.
 (This one is a massive time-saver!!)

 It's a big NO Netflix, unless I am done with my priority work for the day.